 Example Calculation: If a user were to charge $1,000 to credit card A and in return receive $10, we would say that that card's rewards rate is 1%.
 This figure is obtained by dividing $10 by $1,000.

 For cash back credit cards, the rewards rate is simply equal to its cash back rate.
-For example, we would say that the American Express Preferred Card has a 2% rewards rate on gas, because it gives consumers 2% cash back on their gas purchases.
 If a card has more than one redemption option, such as cash back or gift cards, we will take one – or the average redemption value – to arrive at a rewards rate, and note how it was derived.

 For point and mile based rewards programs, the rewards rate is based on a point/mile redemption value obtained in a separate study – as is explained in Section 1.1.
 In the case of points, we consider the monetary value one can obtain from redeeming their points and apply that to the point-earning rate of a card.